 Beginning Tuesday Feb.
 6, Toms River Regional Schools will host a series of Town Hall-style meetings at each of its 18 schools.
 The meetings, which will run through March 27, will enable the school district to present information about its Energy Savings Improvement Program (ESIP) and Referendum projects, and allow for questions and comments from school families and community members.

-Tuesday’s kickoff sessions will be 6:30 to 7:30 p.m. at Silver Bay Elementary and 8 to 9 p.m. at High School North.
+The first sessions were held 6:30 to 7:30 p.m. at Silver Bay Elementary and 8 to 9 p.m. at High School North.
 The full calendar of Town Hall meetings is available on the Referendum page of the district’s website.

 In 2013 the Toms River Board of Education commissioned an independent firm to conduct a community needs survey, which among the uncovered essentials noted a need for significant facilities upgrades.
 In response the district conducted a comprehensive facilities assessment at each of its 23 buildings-- 18 schools and five outbuildings-- which revealed an estimated $160 million worth of necessary upgrades and improvements.